-It’s pretty common for WooCommerce emails to end up in the recipients’ spam/junk folders, partly because of how many web hosts configure their mail.
-If you’re finding that to be the case, the simplest answer is usually to switch to a dedicated SMTP provider (usually free if you’re not sending a lot of email).
+It’s common for WooCommerce emails to end up in the recipients’ spam/junk folders, partly because of a common shortcut that web hosts take when providing you with email service.
+If you’re finding your store’s email is going straight to spam (or never arriving at all), the simplest answer is usually to switch to a dedicated SMTP provider (usually free if you’re not sending a lot of email).
 But if you want to do some more fine-grained troubleshooting, jump to the section that interests you:

 Dedicated SMTP providers

 The most common advice for fixing spam filter problems is to switch to a “dedicated SMTP provider.”
 That can actually be through any email service provider (ESP), even those that you don’t connect to through SMTP.
 But either way, they almost always keep your mail out of spam folders better than the default email delivery that’s provided by web hosts:

 - They usually help you configure Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM) correctly, giving spam filters clues that your mail is trustworthy.